A-ges/NewsReader/README.md

 # NewsReader
 This repository was created for our Software Engineering for CSAI course.
 Our task was to develop an application that assists visually impaired people in accessing information.
 Naturally, our group decided to create NewsReader.
 The goal is to build accessible summarization and text-to-speech software, specialized in news-related content.
-# Newsreader Application Setup Guide
+# Newsreader application setup guide
-## What You're Building
+## What is built in this instruction

 Our project is a distributed system with three parts working together: